-On the Minimoog-V, you can increase the rate of resonance through the "emphasis" knob.
+On the Minimoog-V, you can increase the amount of resonance via the "emphasis" knob.

-When you increase the resonance, the filter becomes more selective, the cut-off frequency is amplified, and the sound begins to "whistle".
+When you increase the resonance, the filter becomes more selective, the cut-off frequency is amplified, and the sound begins to "ring".

 With a high resonance level, the filter will begin to produce a sound close to a sine waveform.
-At this stage, the use of a key follow is very important as you can create a melody by tuning the cut-off frequency of the filter with the frequency of the oscillators.
+At this stage, the use of a key follow is very important as you can create a melody by tuning the cut-off frequency of the filter to the frequency of the oscillators.

-The filter settings of the minimoog V
+The filter settings of the Minimoog V

-7.1.5 The amplifier or VCA
+8.1.5 The amplifier or VCA